heldigard/ioet-JuniorSoftware-ACME/README.md

 ----------------------------------------------------------------------
 ----------------------------------------------------------------------

 This project is coded in Java language, using the SDK Java 19 version and the IntelliJ IDE.
+This Folder has only the SOURCE java files, not the compiled ones, the source code is in the folder: \TestIOET\src\com\eldi\java

 ----------------------------------------------------------------------